 Flexible working is not just popular, it can make work accessible to a wider range of people.
 It helps people with families to balance the demands of work and caring, and people with disabilities to balance their health and work.

-The Labour government has committed to tackling “one-sided flexibility,” which benefits employers but not employees.
+The Labour government committed to tackling “one-sided flexibility,” which benefits employers but not employees.
 But rather than the drastic reform promised elsewhere, the Make Work Pay plans talk of adapting and building on current law around flexible working.
+Now that the Employment Rights Act has been passed, it seems that the plans may have been scaled back somewhat.

 So what changes will we see in flexible working?